HaringYu/HaringYu/README.md

 - 👋 Hi, I’m @HaringYu
 - 👀 I’m interested in web development right now.
-- 🌱 I’m currently learning css and a little html.
+- 🌱 I’m currently learning html and css.
 - 💞️ I do some fan artworks of some Japanese Anime and Manga.
 - 📫 Feel free to talk to me.